Today’s Symptoms:

 The Blair Technique for Headaches, Migraines and Vertigo

-If you are looking for a chiropractor in Spokane, visit our homepage for more information.
-To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here or call us direct at 509-315-8166.
+If you are looking for a Chiropractor in Spokane, visit our homepage for more information.
+To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a New patient request form here or call us direct at 509-315-8166.